jeremiah-c-leary/hdl-component-manager/docs/source/installing.rst

 Installation
 ============

-There are two methods to install HCM.
+There are two methods to install HCM: PIP and Git Hub.

 PIP
 ---